-- What was their BAC at the time of the incident?
+- What was their BAC and prominent clinical signs at the time of the last drink served and/or the crash incident?

-This methodology relies on i) the principles of alcohol pharmacokinetics, ii) the gender, age, height and weight of the drinking individual, iii) the time period that they were reportedly consuming alcoholic beverages, and iv) the measured BAC and time of blood draw (if data are available).
+This methodology relies on i) the principles of alcohol pharmacokinetics, ii) the gender, age, height and weight of the drinking individual, iii) the time period that they were reportedly consuming alcoholic beverages, and iv) the measured BAC and time of blood draw (if data are available) (1).

 In Table 1 below the number of drinks a typical male or female would need to consume to generate the identified BAC, and the list of clinical signs that would be expected from the BAC range are listed along with the relative risk of being in a fatal car crash while driving at the identified BAC.

-- The number of dinks that a typical femaleb needs to consume to generate a given BAC is less than a typical mana for two reasons, i) women typically weigh less than men and ii) a woman’s body (of equal height and weight) contains more fat than a man’s body which reduces her ability to absorb alcohol (volume of distribution is reduced).
+- The number of drinks that a typical womanb needs to consume to generate a given BAC is less than a typical mana for two reasons, i) women typically weigh less than men and ii) a woman’s body (of equal height and weight) contains more fat than a man’s body which reduces her ability to absorb alcohol (volume of distribution is reduced).

-- Alcohol impairs motor vehicle safety beginning at BACs greater than 0.03% (2.3 standard drinks for a malea and 1.5 standard drinks for a femaleb).
+- Driving Impairment begins at a BAC of ~0.02 % (~2 standard drinks for a malea and ~1 standard drink for a femaleb).